LaneAward Handoff Reference

 Time On Tasks + Console Split

-By 2026-03-24 the project consolidated into the current two-frontend model: the Time On Tasks contributor app at root and the Operations Console at staging.console.laneaward.com, both backed by the same API and SQLite database.
+By 2026-03-24 the project consolidated into the current two-frontend model: the the Time On Tasks contributor app and the Operations Console, both backed by the same API and SQLite database.

 Historical note: the old broad reporting prototype and several demo-only design phases remain important as context, but they are no longer the primary runtime model.
 The current system should be understood as a workforce platform with shared reference data and role-aware interfaces, not as a general CRM or quoting app.